 Equipping Leaders for Mission

-Pastor Giesa Panpan, head of ministerial training in the Evangelical Lutheran Church of Papua New Guinea (ELCPNG), was nominated and jouned the program.
+Pastor Giesa Panpan, head of ministerial training in the Evangelical Lutheran Church of Papua New Guinea (ELCPNG), was nominated and joined the program.
 With the support of monthly data allowances provided by LCA International Mission, Pastor Panpan participated in his online courses and completed his degree in October 2022.
 Mr Peter Gigmai of Highlands Seminary in Ogelbeng was also accepted into the initial group.
 Although his study was interrupted due to travel to Germany, he is scheduled to complete the program in November 2025.

 LCA International Mission has continued to support additional students, covering the cost of internet access for those in areas with limited connectivity.
 Those expecting to complete their studies in November 2025 include: